mongoryhq/mongory-rb/README.md

 ```

 This injects a `.mongory` method via an internal extension module.

-Internally, the query is compiled into a matcher tree using the `QueryMatcher` and `ConditionConverter`.
+Internally, the query is compiled into a matcher tree.

 | Method | Description | Example |
 |--------|-------------|---------|